-[page 80] But the time will come when the worst of the physical results of war will have been removed; villages, towns and cities will be rebuilt; families will again be united under their own roofs; the nations will again be functioning more normally and the children will be fed, clothed and secure.
-All this is already planned and some of it is being done.
-The next urgent problem is surely the psychological rehabilitation of the youth of these nations.
+[Page 41]

+The next urgent problem is surely the psychological rehabilitation of youth.
 It is a question whether the children of Europe, of China, of Great Britain and Japan will ever completely recover from the effects of war.
 The early and formative years of their lives have been spent under war conditions and—resilient as children are—there are bound to be certain traces left of what they have seen, heard and suffered.
-I am, of course, generalizing.
 There will be exceptions, particularly in Great Britain and parts of France.
 Time alone will indicate the extent of the damage done.
-Much can, however, be offset and even obliterated by the wise action of parents, doctors, nurses and educators during the next few years.
-It is sad to report that little has been planned by the psychologists and neurologists along this needed line of salvage; yet their specialized work will be sorely needed and is as urgent a demand as that for food and clothing.
+Much can, however, be offset and even obliterated by the wise action of parents, doctors, nurses and educators.
+It is sad to report that little has been planned by the psychologists and neurologists along this needed line of salvage; yet their specialized work is sorely needed and is as urgent a demand as that for food and clothing.

-It is valuable also to remind ourselves in all our planning and with all our good intentions that the various nations, involved in the world war and whose countries have felt the full brunt of occupation, are also laying their own plans; they know what they want; they are determined, as far as possible, to care for their own people, to salvage their own children, to restore their own special cultures and their lands.
-The task of the Great Powers (with their vast resources) and of the philanthropists and humanitarians [page 81] throughout the world should be to cooperate with these people.
-It is NOT their task to impose upon them what they, from the vantage point of their position, believe to be good for them.
+It is valuable also to remind ourselves in all our planning and with all our good intentions that the various nations, involved in the world war and whose countries have felt the full brunt of occupation, are laying their own plans.
+They know what they want; they are determined, as far as possible, to care for their own people, to salvage their own children, to restore their own special cultures and their lands.
+The task of the Great Powers (with their vast resources) and of the philanthropists and humanitarians throughout the world should be to cooperate with these people.
+It is not their task to impose upon them what they, from the vantage point of their position, believe to be good for them.
 These nations want understanding cooperation; they want the implements for agriculture, immediate relief in food and clothing, plus the wherewithal to start again their educational institutions, to organize their schools and to equip them with what is immediately required.
-They certainly do not want a horde of well-meaning people rushing to take over their educational or medical institutions, or to impose democratic, communistic or any other particular ideology upon them.
+They certainly do not want a horde of [Page 42] well-meaning people taking over their educational or medical institutions, or imposing democratic, communistic or any other particular ideology upon them.
 Naturally, the principles of Nazism and of Fascism must be swept away, but the nations must be free to work out their own destiny.
 They have each of them their own traditions, cultures and backgrounds.
 They are being forced to build anew but what they build must be their own; it must be distinctive of them and an expression of their own inner life.
 It is surely the function of the wealthier and free nations to help them to build so that the new world can come into being.
 Each nation must tackle the problem of its restoration in its own way.